-”Fixer Upper’ Couple Chip and Joanna Gaines’ New Target Line Slammed By Conservative Christians
+‘Fixer Upper’ Couple Chip And Joanna Gaines’ New Target Line Slammed By Conservative Christians

 The Hearth & Hand at Target collection, which comes out in November, will include over 300 items “spanning tabletop, home decor, and giftables” personally designed by Joanna, CheatSheet reported.
 Chip and Joanna gave their fans a sneak peek of the line, and they are all gorgeously fashioned after the couple’s iconic “modern farmhouse” style.
 There are vases, picture frames, kitchenware, and other home knickknacks ranging from under $30 to $129.99.

 Following Chip and Joanna’s announcement, Fixer Upper fans were thrilled that they can soon have something from the Magnolia brand even outside of Waco, Texas.
-After all, the HGTV stars’ exquisite work and gorgeous design aesthetics are what made their show the most watched show in the home improvement network.
+After all, the HGTV stars’ exquisite work and gorgeous design aesthetics are what made their show the most watched show on the home improvement network.

 However, it seems that not everyone is on board with the Target collaboration.
 Some fans took to social media to express their staunch religious beliefs.
 They pointed out that Chip and Joanna, who are known to be evangelical Christians, shouldn’t be working with a company that promotes the transgender community.